Nabajyoti4/vivpro/README.md

 1. Just run the following command to start the project:

+-- add the postgresql database details in the .env file

+-- then run the following command:

 `docker compose build && docker compose up -d`

 WITHOUT DOCKER: